top of page

 10. How can manufacturers reduce water footprint across fibers?

-• Adopt organic or BCI-certified cotton.
+• Emphasize organic or BCI-certified cotton.

 • Promote blended fabrics and local fiber supply chains.